imhans/swiftUI-log/Landmarks/SwiftUI-Essentials.md

-*it is to fetch data with a given name from the app's main bundle *relies on the return type's conformance to the Codable protocol *(_:) is used to define that the parameter is not named
+*it is to fetch data with a given name from the app's main bundle *relies on the return type's conformance to the Codable protocol *(_:) is used to define that the parameter is not named *Even though the view you are seeing doesn’t use a property with the @EnvironmentObject attribute, a child of this view, does.
+So without the modifier, the preview fails.

 guard-let vs if-let
 *guard-let requires early return and else statement